bonitasoft/bonita-doc/md/bonita-portal-interface-overview.md

-# Bonita BPM Portal overview
+# Bonita Portal overview

-Most of the Bonita BPM Portal pages are divided into 3 main panes: left, middle and right.
+Most of the Bonita Portal pages are divided into 3 main panes: left, middle and right.

 The left pane is for filters, the middle one for lists and the right one for more details about the selected item.